biohackathon-japan/bh23-glyco/paper/paper.md

 UniProt has a long running curation effort arround glyco binding sites.
 However, these glycan binding sites do not deep link into glycomics resources such as GlyToucan etc. We demonstrated that glycosmos may be used to enrich UniProt glyco site (glycosylation annotations) by mapping these on the fly taking into consideration the equivalent evidence source in UniProt and Glycosmos.
+In practice this means when the same glycan binding site is annotated in both GlyCosmos and in UniProt information from the same PubMed source they are considereded equivalent.

+This mapping is done on the fly using a single SPARQL query and can be used from either the [UniProt sparql](https://sparlq.uniprot.org) endpoint or the GlyCosmos one.

 ## Investigation of glycogene variants and phenotypes to integrate with GlyCosmos